rayweitzenberg/twilight-pink/README.md

 Goofy, yes.
 Messing around in a time of crisis.

 Watching governor's livestream.
 Cuomo's brother is infected.
-Found out last night.
+Found out earlier this morning.
 Personal side of the governor.
 This shit's intense.

 "Sweet guy.
 But now he's quarantined in the basement."